 If you don’t meet the English language requirements for this course when you apply, you can achieve the level you need by successfully completing a pre-sessional English programme with us before you start your course.

 Students from some countries, such as those that use English as an official language, are exempt from these requirements.
 Find out if your country is exempt by visiting your country's page.

 Getting a visa

 As you'll probably know already, you'll need a visa to study in the UK, and you'll need an offer of a place with us before you can apply for your visa, so you should apply for a course first.
 You can read more about this on our Visas page.

 When you apply to join us, we'll need to see the following documents:

-- A Personal Statement or Statement of Purpose.
+- A Personal Statement or Statement of Purpose explaining why you want to study this course and why you have chosen our University.
 Some personal statements need specific information, so check your course page for full details.

 - Officially certified and translated copies of your high school or college qualification and grades (for undergraduate courses)